bolner/AsyncFastCGI.NET/README.md

 Although the short-term performance is worse using the KeepAlive setting in NginX, still this is the only sustainable way for any FastCGI library.
 The reason can be seen while running the ApacheBench test for like 5 minutes.
 When KeepAlive is disabled, then NginX creates a new TCP connection to the client for each of its incoming connections.
 The count of used ports soon reaches the maximum 65535, because even when the connections complete, their sockets stay for a while in the `TIME_WAIT` state.
+Thefore the most important use case is when KeepAlive=On, so the ports are not exhausted:

     ab -kc 400 -n 200000 127.0.0.1/PATH